 You and millions of others know these characters by name.
 In detective fiction, people may not remember the author’s name (sigh!) but they always remember the character.
 And that’s what you want from your readers.

-You want them to love your character enough to care about the mystery.
+You want them to love your mystery character enough to care about the story.

 Your Sleuth Leads the Reader through the Story